mismatchtea/lgc/index.md

 Anyone who is interested in playing Go is welcome at the club.
 We encourage beginners to come and join us to learn this beautiful game.
 There is **no charge** to play, all we ask is that you support the hospitality offered by the Wig & Mitre by purchasing a drink or some of their fine fare.

-Please [get in touch][email] if you intend to join us to ensure that the club are meeting
+Please [get in touch][email] if you intend to join us to ensure that the club is meeting

 [wig]:http://www.wigandmitre.com/
 [email]:mailto:play@lincolngo.club